What Is the Cost of Declawing a Cat?

 In the United States, declawing laws vary from state to state.
 For example, New York became the first state to ban the procedure in July 2019, making it a punishable offense for veterinarians to perform it, while California followed suit shortly after.
 In many other states, declawing is legal but can only be done for specific medical reasons, such as if the cat has a tumor or a severe infection that cannot be treated by any other means.

-ALSO READ : How to Obtain a Bonded Title in Texas: A Step-by-Step Guide
+ALSO READ : How to Enjoy a Hamburger with Dentures

 While declawing might seem like a simple procedure, it involves removing the last bone of each toe, which is equivalent to cutting off the tip of a human finger at the first knuckle.
 It is an amputation that can be very painful for cats and can have long-term negative effects, such as behavioral issues, chronic pain, and even arthritis.